 - In a large skillet, heat olive oil over medium heat.
 Add onion and garlic and cook until tender.
 Remove from skillet and set aside.

 - Add butter to skillet and cook until melted.
 Add in flour and whisk until well combined.
-Add in softened cream cheese and spices and stir until combined.
+Add in softened cream cheese and stir until combined.

 - Pour chicken broth into skillet and whisk ingredients until are smooth.
 Add in milk and whisk again until smooth.
 Add in thyme, salt and pepper.
 Bring to a gentle simmer and continue whisking to avoid lumps.
 Add in heavy cream, and whisk until smooth.